 Did you know that, even now, you’re no more than eight feet away from the nearest spider?
 We’re not trying to scare you!
 The truth of the matter is that spiders are very common pests both inside and outside, and most are completely harmless.
 In fact, many spiders play an important role in controlling other insect and pest populations.
 Nonetheless, no one wants their property overrun by these eight-legged arachnids, especially ones that are more dangerous.
-Thankfully, there are a number of things you can do to prevent spiders year-round.
+Keep reading for our expert spider prevention tips!

 What are spiders attracted to in my property?

 Spiders typically enter homes for survival-based reasons.
 Some of the things inside spiders may be attracted to in your home include:

 - Food: Spiders are drawn indoors to prey on the other insects that may be inside your home.
 When you leave out food, insects arrive to feed on that food, and spiders eventually make their way indoors to feed on those insects!